ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/indexes/javaScript-indexes.dotnet.markdown

 # Indexes: JavaScript Indexes

 This feature was created for users who want to create an index and prefer JavaScript over C#.
 JavaScript indexes can be defined by a user with lower permissions than the C# indexes (admin not required).
 All other capabilities and features are the same as C# indexes.

-{INFO:Information}
+{SAFE:Experimental}
 This is an experimental feature.
-You need to enable the featured by adding the following key to your [settings.json](../server/configuration/configuration-options#json) file:
+To enable it, add the following to your [`settings.json` file](../server/configuration/configuration-options#json):
 {CODE-BLOCK:json}
-{
-    ...
 "Features.Availability": "Experimental"
-    ...
-}
 {CODE-BLOCK/}
-{INFO/}
+{SAFE/}

-## Creating  JavaScript index
+## Creating  JavaScript Index

 If we want to create JavaScript index we need to create an instance of our class that inherits from AbstractJavaScriptIndexCreationTask.